AndyKocak/C-NeuralNet/README.md

 it's a C implementation of some popular high-level machine learning libraries most are accustomed to such as scikit-learn, Keras, and Pytorch.
-It's a great way to both understand how a Neural Network works under the hood as well as build performant solutions for classic machine learning problems as demonstrated in some of the examples I've provided under tets.
+It's a great way to both understand how a Neural Network works under the hood as well as build performant solutions for classic machine learning problems as demonstrated in some of the examples I've provided under tests.

 ## Features
 * __Customizable Architecture__: You can define the number of layers, the number of neurons per layer, the activation function for the layer, an initial offset for bias in layer, and more.